mhaid/zigbee_fishfeeder/README.md

 2. The components listed in the BOM
 3. Solder paste, hot air gun (for SMD) + solder wire, solder station (for TH-wires),
 4. An automatic feeder which meets the requirements listed in _Feeder requirements_
-5. A smarthome system with ZigBee support (see _Smarthome notes_ for more details)
+5. A smarthome system with ZigBee support (and preferably the possibility to integrate own devices)